SebasGamboa10/Reproducibility-and-Uncertainty-Assessment-in-EQTransformer/README.md

 ## Built With

-This research utilized multiple codes and tools, some developed by us, alongside EQTransformer [Mousavi, 2020].
+This research utilized various codes and tools, some developed by us, alongside EQTransformer [Mousavi, 2020].
 As this research extends the OKSP workflow developed in 2021 [Van der Laat, 2021], we provide the necessary tools, code, and data to reproduce our results.

 ### Hardware Requirements
 - **Operating System:** Linux 64-bit (cluster, server, or personal computer).